Marker Logo

 Topics.
 This memorial is listed in this topic list: War, US Civil.
 A significant historical date for this entry is September 19, 1863.

-Location.
-34° 55.772′ N, 85° 16.046′ W. Marker is near Fort Oglethorpe, Georgia, in Walker County.
-Memorial can be reached from Vittetoe Road west of Vittetoe-Chickamauga Road, on the right when traveling west.
-This historical marker is located in the northwest section of the Chickamauga National Military Park, along a ridge called Snodgrass Hill.
-To view this historical marker drive to the parking area in front of the Snodgrass House and the marker can be seen situated in the field just to the northeast of the Snodgrass House.
+in front of the Snodgrass House and the marker can be seen situated in the field just to the northeast of the Snodgrass House.
 According to the location information provided by the National Park Service the, “Monument is located within the Chickamauga Battlefield on Snodgrass Hill, map site #146”.
 Touch for map.
-Marker is in this post office area: Fort Oglethorpe GA 30742, United States of America.
+Memorial is in this post office area: Fort Oglethorpe GA 30742, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Harker's Brigade (a few steps from this marker); 3rd Kentucky Infantry Regiment (US Volunteers) (a few steps from this marker); Sirwell's Brigade (a few steps from this marker); 37th Indiana Infantry (a few steps from this marker); 65th Ohio Infantry (a few steps from this marker); 41st Ohio Infantry (within shouting distance of this marker); Wood's Division (within shouting distance of this marker); Hazen's Brigade (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Harker's Brigade (a few steps from this marker); 3rd Kentucky Infantry Regiment (US Volunteers) (a few steps from this marker); Sirwell's Brigade (a few steps from this marker); 37th Indiana Infantry (a few steps from this marker); 65th Ohio Infantry (a few steps from this marker); 41st Ohio Infantry (within shouting distance of this marker); Wood's Division (within shouting distance of this marker); Hazen's Brigade (within shouting distance of this marker).
 Touch for a list and map of all markers in Fort Oglethorpe.

-More about this marker.
+More about this memorial.
 According to the description information provided by the National Park Service, the monument is, “Three-part granite monument, 7'3" x 4'8" x 7'.
 Rock-faced base supports slightly tapered shaft that contains raised lettering flanked by crossed bayonets & cartridge box in relief.
 Capstone is rock-faced and carries bronze state seal.”

-The National Park Service also identifies the Smith Granite Company of Westerly, Rhode Island as being the Architect of this monument.
+Granite Company of Westerly, Rhode Island as being the Architect of this monument.

 I used the "Chickamauga Battlefield" map, that I purchased at the Chickamauga and Chattanooga National Military Park, Visitor Center, to determine both the monument number for this marker and the marker's location in relation to the rest of the park's monuments, markers, and tablets.
 According to the map it provides the, "numerical listing of all monuments, markers, and tablets on the Chickamauga Battlefield (using the Chick-Chatt NMP Monument Numbering System).”

 Credits.
-This page was last revised on October 21, 2020.
+This page was last revised on February 22, 2026.
 It was originally submitted on January 10, 2013, by Dale K. Benington of Toledo, Ohio.
-This page has been viewed 443 times since then and 13 times this year.
+This page has been viewed 659 times since then and 26 times this year.
 Photos: 1, 2, 3, 4. submitted on January 10, 2013, by Dale K. Benington of Toledo, Ohio.